How Ashley Madison Data Breach Ended Marriages

 If you were a member of Ashley Madison before July of 2015, you were included in the breach.
 At the time, they did alert members and suggested changing your password.
 Shockingly more than 120,000 users were using “123456” as their password.
 It did not take long for the hacker group to crack all 30 million.
 You can contact Ashley Madison directly if you have questions or concerns about your account after the ashley madison data breach.

-If your data was breached and then leaked, you should take a few precautions.
+If your targeted Ashley Madison data breach, you should take a few precautions.
 First, reset your password on the website using a really strong combination of letters, symbols, and numbers.
 Additionally, you should also:

 Cancel the credit card used on the site and get a new one.